kcarloni/TemperedEnsembleMCMC.jl/README.md

 A (fast) implementation of parallel-tempered, ensemble MCMC.
 Currently unregistered.

 At the moment, the following are implemented:

+    Sampling values of additional observables:
+	- These should be packaged into a second output of the user's 'log_pdf' function, ie.
+	  'log_pdf(x)::(lp::Float64, obs::Vector{Float64})'

     Proposal Moves:
         - Ensemble "Stretch" Move (GW10)